anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Background processes/Daemon processes**: Processes that run or take place in the background

-Client/Server runtime subsystem: System that handles running Windows GUI and Command line
+**Client/Server runtime subsystem**: System that handles running Windows GUI and Command line

 Environment: Whatever seings or variables a child process inherits from the parent’s process